 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.
 As an Amazon Associate I earn from qualifying purchases.

+Are you wondering how to decoupage plastic eggs?
 A simple Easter craft is to upcycle the plastic, colored Easter eggs you probably already have.
 My kids are teenagers now but I still have a plastic bag full of brightly colored, plastic Easter eggs from when they were younger.
 I will probably never use them again since they’ve outgrown Easter egg hunts.
 I’ve tried several times to give them away on Freecycle but they’re still sitting with my Easter decorations for another year.
-This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 Simple Easter Craft